adblockplus/adblockplus/README.md

 `npm`, too.

-If you want to build the Adblock Plus extension, please refer to the [Adblock Plus for Chrome, Firefox, Edge and Opera README][abp-webext-readme] for additional requirements.
+If you want to build the Adblock Plus extension, please refer to the [Adblock Plus web extension README][abp-webext-readme] for additional requirements.

 After cloning this repository, open its folder and run `npm install`.